Everything I Own was created in response “Who are you? Show, don’t tell.”

 Based on the Tudor silhouette, shortened slightly for comfort and wearability.
 Includes hand-embroidered eyelets and aglets.

-I almost exclusively use collage to create postcards to send to friends – the process of creating something small and sending it out into the ether, rather than keeping it for myself, has allowed me to release some of the pressure of making the 'perfect thing.'
-But, because of this, I have dozens of collages that I don't have photos of, and can't quite remember where I sent them!
+I almost exclusively use collage to create postcards for friends – the process of creating something small and sending it out into the ether, rather than keeping it for myself, has allowed me to release some of the pressure of making the 'perfect thing.'

 I am a self-taught embroiderer, and recently I have taken an interest in more traditional methods (see: Blackwork David Bowie)